 In type 2 diabetic patients with diabetic nephropathy, the low dose of Dioval can reduce urinary albumin excretion (UAE) without reducing systemic blood pressure.
 Therefore, it can be safely administered to patients who suffer from type 2 diabetes.

 How does valsartan work?

 It belongs to a class of medicine called angiotensin receptor blockers.
-It works by blocking a substance in your body that causes to tighten your blood vessels.
-It uses for relaxing your blood vessels.
+Such medicine works by blocking a substance in your body that causes to tighten your blood vessels.
+It is used for relaxing your blood vessels.
 After relaxing, your blood and oxygen can flow more easily which lowers your blood pressure.

 Lowering blood pressure can reduce the risk of various health problems such as strokes and heart attacks.

 Valsartan or Diovan dosage is available as 40 mg, 80 mg, 160 mg, or 320 mg tablets for oral administration.

 The recommended starting dose of Diovan for adults is 80 mg or 160 mg once per day.
 Your doctor may prescribe a higher dose or a diuretic for more significant reductions in blood pressure.
 The maximum dose may be increased up to 320 mg.